My Old Ass: Release

 My Old Ass premiered at the Sundance Film Festival on January 20, 2024.
-Amazon MGM Studios acquired distribution rights to the film for $15 million, with plans for a theatrical release before making the film available on Prime Video for streaming worldwide.
+Amazon MGM Studios acquired distribution rights to the film for over $15 million, with plans for a theatrical release before making the film available on Prime Video for streaming worldwide.

 The film received a limited theatrical release in the United States, originally scheduled for August 2, 2024, but delayed to September 13, 2024.
 It was released in the United Kingdom by Curzon Film on September 27, 2024.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 74 out of 100, based on 44 critics, indicating "generally favorable" reviews.

 Christy Lemire of RogerEbert.com awarded the film 3½ out of 4 stars, praising the performances, direction, and cinematography.
 She wrote Stella "has incredible screen presence and a great sense of comic timing, but she's equally convincing playing the more dramatic moments required of her character.
 It's an exciting feature film debut."
 Of Plaza, Lemire said she "looks nothing like Stella, which is part of the joke, but the two actresses match each other with their sardonic wit.
 Plaza's deadpan meets Stella's effervescence, and somewhere in that giddy mix, you quickly believe these two are one."

 Lemire added, "Besides crafting characters who feel like real people, Park also creates a vivid sense of place.
 Much of My Old Ass is set on the scenic lakes near the family farm.
 Shimmering, golden afternoons on the water give way to thunderstorms thick with portent.
 (Cinematographer Kristen Correll creates a romantic, wistful mood throughout.)
 The adventures and the enveloping quiet feel personal and specific, but there's a universality to this crucial point in Elliott's life that gives the film unexpected poignancy."

 Alison Willmore of Vulture wrote, "My Old Ass has the premise of a broad comedy and the soul of a bittersweet coming-of-age story.
 And one of the reasons that it works so disarmingly well is that it doesn't treat the former as a means of sneaking in the latter."
 She praised how the film "takes a grown-up's fantasy of getting the chance to retroactively apply the wisdom of your years to undo the mistakes of the past, and then turns it around to be a celebration of being young and heedless, with no clue what you're doing."